Parcel Delivery Management Services, from The Whistl Group visit parcels website

 Customer retention should remain a key performance indicator for any profitable organisation.
 Retaining your customer base and creating strong connections will ensure more trust and improved loyalty.

-Almost half of the consumers claim to have stopped buying from companies as a result of a bad contact centre experience.
-Amongst the responding base, the older demographics are more likely to stop buying with 54% of those aged between 45- 54 versus 25% aged 18-24.
+Almost half of the consumers claim to have stopped buying from companies due to a bad contact centre experience.
+Amongst the respondents, the older demographics are more likely to stop buying, with 54% of those aged between 45- 54 versus 25% aged 18-24.

 Whistl CC Guide - Demographic split of likely loss for poor service.JPG